Credit Transfer Batches

 ...,"My comment #2",my-id-456

 The tables below illustrate which optional fields must be populated for certain schemes when using inlined destination account information.
-These tables focus only on fields that are marked as optional in the fields table; all required fields must still be included.

-Cross-border payment to the UK
+Cross-border Payment to the UK

 When sending a cross-border payment to the UK with an IBAN.